haohaibo/tgmm/README.md

 # tgmm
-I am modifing the TGMM project
+TGMM is a project for fast, accurate reconstruction of cell lineages from large-scale ﬂuorescence microscopy data.